GfSE/SAF-Specification/stakeholders.md

 # Acquirer
 Definition - Acquirer:
-stakeholder that acquires or procures a product or service from a supplier, [ISO/IEC 15288:2015 - Systems engineering - System life-cycle processes]
+stakeholder that acquires or procures a product or service from a supplier, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]
 The Acquirer is a Stakeholder that acquires or procures a product or service from a supplier.
 The Acquirer may be an organization or an individual acting on behalf of the customer or the user.
 He is responsible for providing a feasible solution within a given budget.
 The Acquirer must plan and control the delivery of the system-of-interest as well as other systems together with necessary infrastructure, equipment or training.
 He must plan the integration of all the procured items to provide a complete solution ready for operation.
 For large enterprises standardization is an issue.
 Therefore, the acquirer is interested that standard items are considered in the system architecture.

 ## Concern
 * Are defined standard items considered in the architecture?
+* For what purpose is the system of interest developed or adapted?

+  ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
 * How does a system function interact with its environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

+  ***Rationale:  In my role, I need to check whether the system complies with the higher-level operating concept.***
 * What Performers or Resources are necessary to operate the intended solution?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?